rh363/hostip_client/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Unlicence License.

 ## Contributing